 Use only those chemicals for which the quality of the available ventilation system is appropriate.
-When possible, select chemicals for experiments and procedures that pose minimal risks.

 EATING, SMOKING, ETC.

 Avoid eating, drinking, smoking, gum chewing, or application of cosmetics in areas where laboratory chemicals are present.
 Wash hands before conducting these activities.
 Avoid storage, handling, or consumption of food or beverages in storage areas, refrigerators, glassware, or utensils that are also used for laboratory operations.